 Gene mutations happen to all of us as we go through life, and most of them are not significant.
 Telling insignificant gene mutations from the significant ones is one of the difficult problems in cancer, and specifically in sarcomas.
 For example, Brandon Moriarty Ph.D., talking at a recent conference noted that analysis identified over 200 known and novel osteosarcoma genes.
 Manish Parashar, quoted in the current issue of the Scientific American, states “we can collect data faster than we can do anything about them.”
 So the U of Minnesota has a computer scientist in bioinformatics working with the sarcoma researchers.

-At a unique University of Minnesota Sarcoma Program Retreat held May 28th and attended by Sue and Pete, Kate Bottiger and myself, many scientists from the U gave talks about what they were doing in sarcoma.
-Major presentations and research findings were presented by Dr. David Largaespada, Dr. Amy Skubitz, Dr. Christopher Moertel, Dr. Edward Cheng, Dr. Subree Subramanian, Dr. Branden Moriarity, Dr. Logan Spector, Dr. Jaime Modiano, and Antonella Borgatti.
+At a unique University of Minnesota Sarcoma Program Retreat held May 28th.
+Many scientists from the University of Minnesota gave talks about what they were doing in sarcoma.
+Major presentations and research findings were presented by Dr. David Largaespada, Dr. Amy Skubitz, Dr. Christopher Moertel, Dr. Edward Cheng, Dr. Subree Subramanian, Dr. Branden Moriarity, Dr. Logan Spector, Dr. Jaime Modiano, and Dr. Antonella Borgatti.

 Osteosarcoma is very common in dogs, more so than in humans.
 There is a large inherited susceptibility in dogs, but not in humans.
 What do we do with that information?
 Veterinarians at the U are working with OS in dogs in hopes of finding a novel treatment that might transfer to humans.
 Synovial sarcoma in contrast to osteosarcoma, has a single gene abnormality.
 It remains to be seen whether treatment can be developed to be aimed at this single gene, and if it will be effective.